 - Genetic Predisposition: Some people may inherit genes that make them more susceptible to anxiety disorders.

 - Brain Chemistry Imbalances: Neurotransmitters, when out of balance, can lead to feelings of fear and anxiety.

-- Personality Types and Traits: Individuals with certain personality types may be predisposed to anxiety.
+- Personality Types and Traits: Individuals with certain personality types, such as introvert personality, may be predisposed to anxiety.